-1. A person in the custody of the Requested State whose presence in the Requesting State or in a third state is sought for purposes of assistance under this Treaty shall be transferred from the Requested State for that purpose if the person consents and if the Central Authorities of both States agree.
-If necessary, the Requesting State shall be responsible for obtaining any authorization from a third state.
-2. A person in the custody of the Requesting State whose presence in the Requested State is sought for purposes of assistance under this Treaty may be transferred from the Requesting State to the Requested State for that purpose if the person consents and if the Central Authorities of both States agree.
+1. A person in the custody of the Requested State whose presence outside of the Requested State is sought for purposes of assistance under this Treaty shall be transferred from the Requested State for that purpose if the person consents and if the Central Authorities of both States agree.

+2. A person in the custody of the Requesting State whose presence in the Requested State is sought for purposes of assistance under this Treaty may be transferred From the Requesting State to the Requested State for that purpose if the person consents and if the Central Authorities of both States agree.

-- 3. For purposes of this Article: - (a) the receiving State shall have the authority and the obligation to keep the person transferred in custody unless otherwise authorized by the sending State; - (b) the receiving State shall return the person transferred to the custody of the sending State as soon as circumstances permit or as otherwise agreed by both Central Authorities; - (c) the receiving State shall not require the sending State to initiate extradition or any other proceedings for the return of the person transferred; and - (d) the person transferred shall receive credit for service of the sentence imposed in the sending State for time served in the custody of the receiving State.
+3. For purposes of this Article:

+- (a) the receiving State shall have the authority and the obligation to keep the person transferred in custody unless otherwise authorized by the sending State; - (b) the receiving State shall return the person transferred to the custody of the sending State as soon as circumstances permit or as otherwise agreed by both Central Authorities; - (c) the receiving State shall not require the sending State to initiate extradition or any other proceedings for the return of the person transferred; and - (d) the person transferred shall receive credit for service of the sentence imposed in the sending State for time served in the custody of the receiving State. - (e) where the receiving State is a third State, the Requesting State shall make all arrangements necessary to meet the requirements of this paragraph.